martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 <img src="images/inbox.png" width="600" />
 Select a request from your inbox

-Choose a request by pressing the REPLY button.
+Choose a request by pressing REPLY button.

 **Read the request carefully.**
 &nbsp;